-Stone Cold Steve Austin is a retired professional wrestler and one of the most iconic personalities in the history of the sport, especially during his time with the WWE.
+Stone Cold Steve Austin (real name Steve Williams before he legally changed to Steve Austin in 2007) is a retired professional wrestler and one of the most iconic personalities in the history of the sport, especially during his time with the WWE.

 In the eyes of many, he is the most popular superstar of all time, having ushered in a new era of pro wrestling in the late 1990s into the 2000s.

 Born on December 18, 1964 in Victoria, Texas, Austin is now aged 57 years old and he stands at a height of 6ft 2ins (1.88m).

 Who is Stone Cold Steve Austin’s wife?

 Stone Cold Steve Austin’s spouse is wife Kristin Austin, whom he married in 2009.